 - Hay fever (allergic rhinitis)

 - Insect bites

-- You can put several drops into your Neti pot, inhale it via a diffuser or use it in your laundry detergent as an antimicrobial agent.
+- You can put several drops of eucalyptus oil into your neti pot, inhale it via a diffuser, or use it in your laundry detergent as an antimicrobial agent.

-For an eco-friendly, biodegradable addition to your natural detergents add 25 drops of eucalyptus oil to each load of wash during allergy season, especially if you or the kids are running around outside.
+- For an eco-friendly, biodegradable addition to your natural detergents, add 25 drops of eucalyptus oil to each load of wash during allergy season, especially if you or the kids are running around outside.

-Also, if your allergy symptoms are going strong, mix eucalyptus oil with coconut oil and rub it on your chest and behind your ears and diffuse it in the air during the day and while sleeping.
+- If your allergy symptoms are going strong, mix eucalyptus oil with coconut oil and rub it on your chest and behind your ears and diffuse it in the air during the day and while sleeping.

+Another powerful essential oil for managing allergies is frankincense oil.
 The almost unbelievable cancer-killing capacity of Indian frankincense has been well established in scientific literature for several years, but its life-giving power doesn’t end there.

 8. SBO Probiotics

 It’s now becoming common knowledge that a strong immune system starts with a healthy gut.
 More than 80 percent of your immune function is stored in your gastrointestinal (GI) tract!
 It should be no wonder that research keeps surfacing that links probiotic supplement use to reduced risk of allergies.
 (15)